Exploring the phenomenon which entranced Victorian society

 Join two of the world’s leading authorities on this early form of virtual reality, Brian May and Denis Pellerin, on the publication of their major new book, Stereoscopy: the Dawn of 3-D.

 Brian and Denis reveal some of the highlights of this extraordinary scientific, artistic and social revolution in this special event, transmitted live from the beautiful chapel at King’s College London.
 The stereoscope was first demonstrated in 1838 by Charles Wheatstone, inventor and Professor of Experimental Philosophy at King's College, which is now the home of his remarkable archive.

 Images will be viewable on screen in 3D using a viewer, or are fully accessible without.
 You may order a Brian’s self-designed OWL stereoscopic viewer in advance at 25% using code lscowls from the London Stereoscopic Company online shop.
-Please order no later than 25 October for UK orders or 10 October for non-UK orders.
+Please note that delivery of viewers by 10 November will not now be possible.

 You will be able to submit online questions live to our speakers on the night.
 Q&A moderated by Kelly Wilder, Professor of Photographic History at DeMontfort University, Leicester.

 Purchase a copy of Stereoscopy: the Dawn of 3-D with your ticket at checkout (with free UK postage) and watch the event at no extra cost*.